Hovel Helseth: Career

 In 1818, Helseth founded a cotton-spinning firm in Drammen (Drammens Bomuldsspinderi) along with local Haugean (haugianere) businessmen; Hans Nielsen Hauge was an initial investor.
 In 1821, the company was moved to Solbergelva in Nedre Eiker.
 The Solberg spinning mill (Solberg Spinderi) harnessed the power of Solberg watercourse (Solbergvassdraget) and became Norway's first producer of mechanically spun yarn.

 In 1833, Helseth, the sole owner of Solberg Spinderi, made efforts to improve operations.
 He toured similar operations in Sweden, Belgium and the Netherlands.
 To finance new machines for the mill, he found it necessary to sell two-thirds of the company.
 In 1844, along with the new owners, he acquired new machines from Manchester, England, beginning a period of increasing production and profits.
 In 1857 he sold his interest in the mill and bought a farm in Eiker, where he moved five years later.

-He was a deputy to the Norwegian Parliament in 1821, and Drammen councilman (1818-1822) and deputy mayor of Eiker (1837-1841).
+He was a deputy to the Norwegian Parliament in 1821, a member of the city council for Drammen (1818-1822), and the deputy mayor of Nedre Eiker Municipality (1837-1841).
 He died in 1865 and was buried in the churchyard of Nedre Eiker Church (Nedre Eiker kirke).